t1soft/t1leap/README.md

 A Full Blown Desktop Enviornment to Get Rid of Distractions and Create a New and Always Clean Workspace.

 ## Why Use Leap?

 T1Leap is a Suite that helps you get work done quickly and efficiantly.
 During Projects or Essays, you Might want to do the following...

 ```
 Beginning Stage (Researching and Planning)

+Use T1LeapBar to:
-Use T1LeapBar to Research and Take Notes
+Research and Take Notes

-Use T1Leap DocWorks to Plan Out the Plan
+Use T1Leap DocWorks to:
+Plan Out a Plan for your Essay/Report/Project/Expiriment/Etc

-Middle Stage (Draft or Test)
+Middle Stage (Typing a Draft/Experiment/Test)

-Use T1Leap DocWorks to Write the Draft of your Essay, Report, etc
+Use T1Leap DocWorks to:
+Write the Draft of your Essay/Report/Project/Etc

+Use T1Leap DataWorks to:
+Put the Data you got from a experiment in a Simplified Table.

+Ending Stage (Revising/Reflecting/Concluding/Reporting)

+Use T1Leap DocWorks to:
+Revise your Essay/Report/Project/Etc before Finishing it up in Docs, Word, Etc.
+Type a Report of the Data you got from a Experiment
+Type a Conclusion from a Experiment

+In Any of the Stages

+Use T1LeapDesk to:
+Work, Research, and Record Data in a Distraction Free Desktop Environment

 ```